VSSSE/VSS-DOC/UC3_Listen_to_a_song_on_spotify.md

 ### 4.1 Need to be on the similar songs list view

 The user has to be on the similar songs list view.
-The actor needs to choose a song and to press the Play on Spotify button to get forwarded to the Spotify website.
+The actor needs to choose a song and to press on the Play on Spotify button or to click on a list entry in case of the webapp to get forwarded to the Spotify website.

 ## 5. Postconditions